drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Firewall
 Before connecting to the Internet, it's a good idea to first configure a firewall.

-There are three basic types of firewall for OS X.
+There are three types of firewall for OS X.

 #### Application layer firewall
 Built-in, basic firewall which blocks **incoming** connections only.